Hot Springs, North Carolina, Appalachian Trail

 June 1, Wednesday From Gonzo!s Appalachian Trail journal

 Up at 6:01 and headed straight for the bathroom.
 Too much to eat the night before…Then it was half a box of Fruit Loops cereal with milk, and four raspberry rolls we picked up at the store yesterday.
-The beds provided a restful nights sleep - a change from the early morning pain of sleeping too long on one part of your back and shifting to another every now and then.
+The beds had provided a restful sleep - a change from the early morning pain of sleeping too long on one part of your back and shifting to another every now and then.
 Bought two canned sodas before leaving Hot Springs and packed them for the rest of the day instead of water in my water bottle.

 In Hurricane Gap, a short distance out of Hot Springs, we came across a white cross on the side of the trail with an inscription stating " Rex Pulford, April 12, 1983" on it.
 Apparently Rex had died here.
 Later on at Little Laurel Shelter we found out that he was a 72 year old thru-hiker who had died of a cerebral hemorage while attempting to hike the Appalachian Trail.
 He was known as "the Tortoise" while on the trail.
+Apparently some of the hikers who were in the area when he died decided to carry what they called a "roving register" on up the trail in his memory along with his hiking staff.
+See Rex's personal journal.

 It rained on and off this morning, but was sunny after lunch.
 This happens quite often.
 Cool and breezy this evening.